John Chavis: Ministry

 On November 19, 1800, Chavis completed with high honors a rigorous theological examination that began on June 11, 1800, in Virginia.
-On this date, he was also granted a license to preach by the Presbytery of Lexington, Virginia.
+On this date, he was also granted a license to preach by the Presbytery of Lexington, Virginia, becoming the first African American to receive an official license to preach from the Presbyterian Church in the United States.
 Six months later, with high character recommendations from the Presbytery of Lexington, Chavis was transferred to work under the Hanover Presbytery.

 In April 1802, Chavis had applied for freeman's papers and received them from the Rockbridge County, Virginia, Court.
-It was recorded that "said [John] Chavis has been known to the Court for several years ... and that he has always ... been considered as a freeman, and they believe him to be such, and that he has always while in the county conducted himself in a decent orderly and respectable manner, and also that he has been a student at Washington Academy [sic] where they believe he went [sic] through a regular course of academical [sic] studies."
+It was recorded that "said [John] Chavis has been known to the Court for several years ... and that he has always ... been considered as a freeman, and they believe him to be such, and that he has always while in the county conducted himself in a decent orderly and respectable manner, and also that he has been a student at Washington Accademy [sic] where they believe he whent [sic] through a regular course of accademical [sic] studies."

-Between 1801 and 1807, Chavis served as a circuit-riding missionary for the General Assembly of the Presbyterian Church to slaves and free Blacks in the states of Maryland, Virginia, and North Carolina.
+Between 1801 and 1807, Chavis served as a circuit-riding missionary for the General Assembly of the Presbyterian Church, preaching to enslaved and free Blacks in the states of Maryland, Virginia, and North Carolina.
 Some records indicate he also preached to Whites during his missionary tours.

-Chavis went to Raleigh, North Carolina sometime between 1807 and 1809, where he was licensed to preach the Christian gospel by the Orange Presbytery.
+Chavis went to Raleigh, North Carolina, sometime between 1807 and 1809, where he was licensed to preach the Christian gospel by the Orange Presbytery.
 Although not called by a parish, he continued to preach to Black and White congregations in Granville, Orange, and Wake counties.
 Some of the White congregations included slaveholders.

 Educator

 In 1808, Chavis opened a school in his home, where he taught both White and Black children.
 He placed ads in the Raleigh Register to encourage enrollment.
 At first he taught both races together.
 After some White parents objected, he taught White children during the day and Black children in the evenings.
 He charged White students $2.50 per quarter, and Black students $1.75 per quarter.
 As an educator, Chavis taught full time and instructed his college-bound White students in Latin and Greek, which were required classical subjects in the colleges and universities of that time.

 His school was described as one of the best in the state.
 Students from some of the most prominent White families in the South studied at Chavis' school.
-His students included Priestly H. Mangum, brother of Senator Willie P. Mangum; Archibald E. Henderson and John L. Henderson, sons of Chief Justice Henderson; Governor Charles Manly; The Reverend William Harris; Dr. James L. Wortham; the Edwardses, Enlows (Enloes), Hargroves, and Horners; and Abraham Rencher, Minister of Portugal and Territorial Governor of New Mexico.
+His students included Priestly H. Mangum, brother of Senator Willie P. Mangum; Archibald E. Henderson and John L. Henderson, sons of Chief Justice Leonard Henderson; Governor Charles Manly; The Reverend William Harris; Dr. James L. Wortham; the Edwardses, Enlows (Enloes), Hargroves, and Horners; and Abraham Rencher, Governor of New Mexico Territory.